Asphalt Driveway Guide for Beginners

+Sealing an asphalt driveway, also known as "hot top" or "blacktop," is time-consuming but necessary.
+As water permeates cracks in the material and settles down at the base, the strength of the base is compromised, resulting in the formation of potholes.
+Cracks filled with water are also an open invitation for damage from freezing in colder climates.
 Even in warm climates, grass can begin to grow up through cracks on the edges of the surface.
 Damage from ultraviolet rays and oil or gas spills are other good reasons for sealing asphalt driveways.

-- Push broom, stiff-bristled brush
+- Stiff-bristled brush

-- Garden hose with spray nozzle
+- Garden hose with a spray nozzle

 - Application brush

 - Pressure washer (optional)

 - Patching compounds

 Remove the grass overhanging the edges of the surface, and then sweep the surface clean with a push broom.
 Use a stiff-bristled brush to clean any oil or gas stains using a detergent specially made for this purpose, which can be found at auto supply stores.

 Use patching compounds, available at home improvement centers, to fill in large cracks or depressions in the asphalt.
 Follow label directions for drying time for these compounds.